stfc/PSyclone/tutorial/training/users/lfric/README.md

 The solution and explanation can be found [here](#solution-for-invalid-transformation).

+## Incorrect Naming Scheme (`8_incorrect_naming`)
+This example shows the importance of naming the files correctly.
+It is basically the same code as in the very first PSyclone example, but the kernel file has been renamed to `summation_w0_to_w3_mod.f90`, but the module name is still summation_w0_to_w3_kernel_mod and the `use` statement in the algorithm layer is unchanged as well:

+    use summation_w0_to_w3_kernel_mod, only: summation_w0_to_w3_kernel_type

+This works with a compiler (assuming that the kernel is compiled before the algorithm file), since the compiler will create a compiler-specific file `summation_w0_to_w3_kernel_mod`, which stores the required information about this module.
+PSyclone does not have this information, and as such rely on the naming scheme for finding the source files for modules.
+Therefore, PSyclone cannot find the source file for the kernel, and since the data in this kernel specify which kind of loop to create, it cannot process the algorithm layer.

+Run PSyclone with the standard command:

+    psyclone -s ./omp_transformation.py -dm -l output -opsy main_alg_psy.f90 -oalg main_alg.f90 main_alg.x90

+and look at the error message provided by PSyclone.

+The solution and explanation can be found [here](#solution-for-invalid-transformation).

 # Solutions
 This section contains the solutions and explanations for all hands-on tasks.